snarflakes/PiEthereumWallet/README.md

 after above completed steps proceed below.

-Make sure you have the following dependencies (modules):
+Make sure you have the following dependencies (modules) we build most modules in venv (virtual environment):

 ````
 sudo apt-get update